ulg33/digg-job/README.md

 # job

-This project uses Quarkus and Vue
+This project uses Quarkus and Vue.
+The Vue application lives in src/main/webapp and is added on maven package goal to src/main/resources/META_INF

 ## Running the application in dev mode